pohka/Quas-Website/roadmap.md

 * router with url values e.g. /video?w=123

 ## routing features to add
-* onBeforePush() - check permissions before loading
+* onBeforePush() - e.g. navigating away but the current page has input data
 * fetch data and then navigate if no error